ParaGroup/WindFlow/README.md

 WindFlow applications compiled with the macro <strong>-DWF_TRACING_ENABLED</strong> try to connect to the Web Dashboard and report statistics to it every second.
 By default, the applications assume that the dashboard is running on the local machine.
 To change the hostname and the port number, developers can use the macros <strong>WF_DASHBOARD_MACHINE=hostname/ip_addr</strong> and <strong>WF_DASHBOARD_PORT=port_number</strong>.

 # About the License
-WindFlow and FastFlow are released with the <strong>LGPL-3</strong> license and they are both header-only libraries.
+From version 3.1.0, WindFlow is released with a double license: <strong>LGPL-3</strong> and <strong>MIT</strong>.
 Programmers should check the licenses of the other libraries used as dependencies.
-Upon request, we can evaluate the possibility to provide dual-licensing models to interested partners.

 # Cite our Work
 In order to cite our work, we kindly ask interested people to use the following reference: